Eva Lawler: Early life and career

 Lawler completed a Bachelor of Education at the then Darwin Community College.
-She taught at Berry Springs Primary School, Gray Primary School and Humpty Doo Primary School.
+She taught at Berry Springs Primary School, Gray Primary School and Humpty Doo Primary School all in the surrounds of Darwin.
 She was promoted to assistant principal, working at Anula Primary School and then Principal at Jingili Primary School.
-Eva also worked for the Department of Education promoting health and wellbeing in schools.
+While teaching, she continued her hockey career playing for the NT, as well as coaching with the Palmerston Saints Hockey Club (PSHC).